DesmondLeo/ChefBuddy/README.md

 **This application requires a paid tier of OpenAI because it uses the GPT-4 model.**

 Future improvements to the application will likely also surpass the rate-per-minute limits of the free model, so you need to use the paid model.
+I'm also exploring using Anthropic as their context window is larger meaning fewer calls need to be made.

 # Running Instructions